British Muslims urge cooperation in Foley murder hunt

 "If anyone's in doubt as to the brutality of those who have been radicalised in that way, then this incident should certainly remove that doubt."

-(This story has been refiled to delete reference to Syria in paragraph two)
+(This story was refiled to delete reference to Syria in paragraph 2)

 (Additional reporting by Belinda Goldsmith, Mark Hosenball in Washington and William MacLean in Dubai; Editing by Giles Elgood)